Corrective Diffusion Language Models: Towards Corrective Behavior

-In the remainder of this section, we show that combining absorbing-mask corruption with uniform replacement corruption provides an effective and scalable mechanism for inducing corrective behavior.
-Absorbing corruption supports standard masked reconstruction, while uniform replacement introduces explicit noise at visible positions, requiring the model to detect and correct corrupted tokens.
-By mixing these two processes during training, the model can jointly learn reconstruction and error recognition, leading to stronger confidence calibration and more reliable refinement behavior.
+To induce such corrective behavior, we propose a correction-aware post-training principle that combines absorbing-mask corruption with uniform replacement corruption.
+Absorbing corruption preserves standard masked reconstruction, while uniform replacement injects explicit noise into visible positions, explicitly training the model to recognize and downweight incorrect content.
+By mixing these two corruption processes, the model jointly learns reconstruction and error awareness, resulting in better calibrated token-level confidence and more reliable, targeted refinement.